How to Elope in Alaska & Where | Alaska Elopement Photographer

 Where should I elope in Alaska and how?

-As a photographer, this is the one question I am asked most by couples who are planning to elope in Alaska.
+As a photographer, this is the one question we are asked most by couples who are planning to elope in Alaska.
 If you are drawn to the wild, rugged, beautiful, and off the beaten path, then surely this place is for you.
-The only problem is, the options for eloping here are endless and can be a bit overwhelming.
+The only problem is the options for eloping here are endless and can be a bit overwhelming.

-Having been born and raised here in this great state, I have had the opportunity to explore some pretty incredible places.
-One of my favorite things about being an elopement photographer is sharing these locations with others.
+I (Grace) was born and raised here, and Austin moved to Alaska with his family at the age of twelve.
+Over the years, we have had the opportunity to explore some pretty incredible places.
+One of our favorite things about photographing elopements is sharing these locations with others.
 The wide open spaces, room to breathe deeply, and explore in this corner of the world truly make Alaska the perfect place to begin the rest of your lives together.

-Here you will find what I would consider some of the best places to elope (or have an intimate ceremony) in Alaska.
+Here you will find what we consider some of the best places to elope (or have an intimate ceremony) in Alaska.
 Some involve legwork, a small plane, or boat to reach, while others merely require that you step out of your car door.
 All are beautiful and promise adventure.
-This is by no means an exhaustive list of locations (I mean it when I say the options are endless!) but are just some of my personal favorites.
+This is by no means an exhaustive list of locations (we mean it when I say the options are endless!) but are just some of our personal favorites.

 But first, a few things you should know...